IYYNC/AI-Influencer/README.md

 - 5000 images of various food items.
 These images were stored in Google Drive for easy access and management.

-## Step 2: Setting Up GCP Environment
+## Step 2: Setting Up Colab Environment
-We set up a Virtual Machine (VM) on GCP to train our models, leveraging the computational power of the cloud.
+We used Google Colab with a T4 GPU runtime to train our models.
+Colab provides a powerful and flexible environment for running intensive deep learning tasks with the added advantage of free access to high-performance GPUs.

 ## Step 3: Training the Models
 ### Model 1: Training on Blonde Female Portraits